-- Business & Skills has the largest spend (68.09%) whilst Housing and Transport Strategy & Delivery Directorates are responsible for - The Business & Skills and Transport Strategy & Delivery Directorates account for 68% of the supplier base (310 suppliers).
+- Business & Skills has the largest spend (68.09%) whilst Housing and Transport Strategy & Delivery Directorates are responsible for nearly 30% of spend. - The Business & Skills and Transport Strategy & Delivery Directorates account for 68% of the supplier base (310 suppliers).

 Further analysis for all 3 Directorates is provided in Appendices (slides 49-51)